-The twentieth-century philosophers of science who have made influential contributions were inspired by their reflections on the spectacular developments in twentieth-century physics, notably relativity theory and quantum theory.
-Kuhn reports that his intellectually formative experience, however, was inspired by his reading Aristotle’s Physics, and he calls this inspiration his “Aristotle experience.”
+Most of the twentieth-century philosophers of science who have made influential contributions have been inspired by their reflections on the spectacular developments in twentieth-century physics, notably relativity theory and quantum theory.
+However, Kuhn reports that his intellectually formative experience was inspired by his reading Aristotle’s Physics, and he calls this moment of inspiration his “Aristotle experience.”
 His principal account of this experience is published in his “What are Scientific Revolutions?”
 (1987), and mention is also made in his 1995 autobiographical interview published in Neusis: Journal for the History and Philosophy of Science and Technology (1997), which is also published in an edited version as “A Discussion with Thomas S. Kuhn” in The Road Since Structure (2000) along with a reprint of “What are Scientific Revolutions?”

-But before Structure of Scientific Revolutions (1962), there was Copernican Revolution, which offers little or no suggestion of his conclusions from his “Aristotle experience.”
-Yet later his examples for semantical analysis routinely come from the Copernican revolution, and seldom come from Aristotle’s texts.
-Consider Kuhn’s views of the historic scientific revolution that benchmarks the beginning of modern science.
+But before Structure of Scientific Revolutions (1962), there was his Copernican Revolution, which offers little or no suggestion of his conclusions from his “Aristotle experience.”
+Yet later his examples for semantical analysis routinely come from his Copernican Revolution, and seldom come from Aristotle’s texts.
+Consider next Kuhn’s views of the historic scientific revolution that benchmarks the beginning of modern science.

 Kuhn on the Copernican Revolution